dshanske/indieweb-post-kinds/readme.txt

 Indieweb Post Kinds already has support for replying to Twitter posts using the Social Network Auto Poster plugin.

 == Changelog ==
+ * *Version 1.2.3* - Fix bug introduced in 1.2.2 with URL storage.
+Add publication as a field option
  * *Version 1.2.2* - Add option to disable KSES protection on the content box.
 Minor cleanup
  * *Version 1.2.1* - Add filter to support post kinds for Semantic Linkbacks plugin.
 Add responses to feed content.
  * *Version 1.2.0* - Change to store meta using [WordPress Data](https://indiewebcamp.com/WordPress_Data) proposal.
 Display functionality broken into individual